eZmaxinc/eZmax-SDK-go/docs/EzsigntemplatesignatureResponse.md

 `func (o *EzsigntemplatesignatureResponse) HasEEzsigntemplatesignatureTextvalidation() bool`

 HasEEzsigntemplatesignatureTextvalidation returns a boolean if a field has been set.

+### GetEEzsigntemplatesignatureDependencyrequirement

+`func (o *EzsigntemplatesignatureResponse) GetEEzsigntemplatesignatureDependencyrequirement() FieldEEzsigntemplatesignatureDependencyrequirement`

+GetEEzsigntemplatesignatureDependencyrequirement returns the EEzsigntemplatesignatureDependencyrequirement field if non-nil, zero value otherwise.

+### GetEEzsigntemplatesignatureDependencyrequirementOk

+`func (o *EzsigntemplatesignatureResponse) GetEEzsigntemplatesignatureDependencyrequirementOk() (*FieldEEzsigntemplatesignatureDependencyrequirement, bool)`

+GetEEzsigntemplatesignatureDependencyrequirementOk returns a tuple with the EEzsigntemplatesignatureDependencyrequirement field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEEzsigntemplatesignatureDependencyrequirement

+`func (o *EzsigntemplatesignatureResponse) SetEEzsigntemplatesignatureDependencyrequirement(v FieldEEzsigntemplatesignatureDependencyrequirement)`

+SetEEzsigntemplatesignatureDependencyrequirement sets EEzsigntemplatesignatureDependencyrequirement field to given value.

+### HasEEzsigntemplatesignatureDependencyrequirement

+`func (o *EzsigntemplatesignatureResponse) HasEEzsigntemplatesignatureDependencyrequirement() bool`

+HasEEzsigntemplatesignatureDependencyrequirement returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)